Sophie Guillemin

 Sophie Guillemin (born 1 December 1977) is a French actress.
 She has appeared in such films as L'Ennui, Harry, He's Here to Help, Un chat un chat, and A la folie, pas du tout.
-In 2017, whilst on the set of the TV movie Remember us, she met the actor Thierry Godard.
+In 2017, whilst on the set of the TV movie Remember Us, she met the actor Thierry Godard.
 The couple were married in August 2018.
+Guillemin met Godard on the set of the TV series Souviens-toi de Nous.
+At the time, he was mourning the loss of his partner, actress and drama teacher Blanche Veisberg, who died of cancer in 2017.

 Biography

-As a hopeful actress, Sophie Guillemin hoped to make pocket money by applying for minor roles in the cinema.
-She happened to stumble into the cast of Cédric Kahn, who had been searching for the female main character of his film L'Ennui, the adaptation of La noia de Moravia, for the past two years.
+As a hopeful actress, Sophie Guillemin hoped to make pocket money by applying for minor acting roles.
+She joined the cast of L’Ennui, after two years of Cédric Kahn searching for a lead actress.
 The role earned her a César nomination in 1999 in the best new female category.

-Gérard Lefort, journalist at Libération, wrote about Sophie Guillemin: "having sent a video essay to the casting of L'ennui, Sophie Guillemin has established herself by exploitingher "body of Venus and her soul of Greek antiquity".
+Gérard Lefort, a journalist at Libération, wrote about Sophie Guillemin: "having sent a video essay to the casting of L'ennui, Sophie Guillemin has established herself by exploiting her "body of Venus and her soul of Greek antiquity".